yutianwuldeo/GR6901/week3_git.md

 git checkout fix-typo
 ~~~

-### Push the feature branch to the remote repository
+### Push the feature branch to the personal remote repository

 After running `git commit` your changes have been captured in your
 local repository.
 But most likely only you can see them, and if
 your local file system fails your changes may be lost.
 To make your
 changes visible to others, and safely stored on your remote GitHub
-repository, you need to push them.
-However, remember at the beginning
+repository, you need to push them by using `git push origin <branch-name>`.

-of this section we said that the **Git Feature Branch Workflow** works
-when you have write access to the remote repository?
-Unless you are
-a member of Project Pythia you probably don't have write access to
-the `github-sandbox` remote repo.
-So you won't be able to push your
-changes to it.
-That's OK.
-We can still run the `push` command.
-It won't
-break anything.
-Here is the `push` command that we expect to fail:
+The `git push origin <branch-name>` command transfers commits from your local repository to a remote repository.

+In Git, `origin` is the default name given to the remote repository from which your local repository was cloned.
+You can verify `origin` by:

 ~~~
-git push --set-upstream origin fix-typo
+git remote show origin
 ~~~

-You should get a helpful error message like:
+Now you can push the `fix-typo` branch to `origin`:

 ~~~
-remote: Permission to ProjectPythia/github-sandbox.git denied to clyne.
-fatal: unable to access 'https://github.com/ProjectPythia/github-sandbox.git/': The requested URL returned error: 403
+git push origin fix-typo
 ~~~

-The use of the ‘--set-upstream’ option is a one-time operation when
-you push a new branch.
-Later, if you want to push subsequent changes
-to the remote you can simply do:
+In the remote repo, you can see a notification like the following -

 ~~~
-git push
+fix-typo had recent pushes 23 seconds ago
 ~~~

-If you are feeling unsatisfied about not having `git push` succeed, there
-is a simple solution: create a GitHub repository owned by you.
-The
-GitHub Quickstart guide provides an excellent [tutorial](https://docs.github.com/en/get-started/quickstart/create-a-repo) on how to
-do this.

-### Making a Pull Request

-Finally, after cloning a remote repository, creating a feature
-branch, making your changes, committing them to your local repository,
-and pushing your commits back to the remote repository, you are now
-ready to issue a PR requesting that the remote repository maintainers
-review your changes for potential merger into the main branch on
-the remote.
-This final action must be performed from within your
-web browser.
-After navigating to your repo do the following:

-1. Click on “Pull Requests” in the top navigation bar
-1. Click on “New Pull Request”
-1. Under “Compare changes”, make sure that `base` is set to `main`, and `compare` is set to the name of your feature branch, `my-new-feature`
-1. Click on “Create Pull Request”
-1. A PR window should open up.
-Provide a descriptive title, and any helpful comments that you want to communicate with the reviewers
-1. Click on “Create Pull Request” in the PR window.

-That’s it!
-You’re done!
-Sit back and wait for comments from reviewers.
-If changes are requested, simply repeat the steps above.
-Once your
-PR is merged you’ll receive notification from GitHub.

-## Using Git / GitHub from remote JupyterHub

-The recommended way to move code in and out of a remote hub is via git / GitHub.
-You should clone your project repo from the terminal and use git pull / git push to update and push changes.
-In order to push data to GitHub from the hub, you will need to set up GitHub authentication.
+*In order to push data to GitHub from the hub, you will need to set up GitHub authentication.
 [gh-scoped-creds](https://github.com/yuvipanda/gh-scoped-creds/) should be already setup
 on your 2i2c managed JupyterHub, and we shall use that to authenticate to GitHub for
-push / pull access.
+push / pull access.*

-Open a terminal in JupyterHub, run `gh-scoped-creds` and follow the prompts.
+To do that, open a terminal in JupyterHub, run `gh-scoped-creds` and follow the prompts.

 Alternatively, in a notebook, run the following code and follow the prompts: